easymoney322/NAT-PMP-Spoof/README.md

 * -GP xxxxx  - Port that NAT-PMP-capable gateway is listening on.
 (Optional, defaults to 5351);
 * -GW xxx.xxx.xxx.xxx  - IPv4 of the NAT-PMP Gateway (Optional, defaults to IPv4 address of the gateway on the interface);
 * -DM xx:xx:xx:xx:xx:xx  - Destination (target's) MAC address (Optional, but host must be reachable with NetBios);
-* -GM xx:xx:xx:xx:xx:xx  - MAC address of Gateway in the broadcast domain, that is the next hop (Optional, but gateway must be reachable with NetBios);
+* -GM xx:xx:xx:xx:xx:xx  - MAC address of Gateway in the broadcast domain, that is the next hop (Optional in single broadcast domain, but gateway must be reachable with NetBios);
 * -SM xx:xx:xx:xx:xx:xx - MAC address of output interface (Optional, if host is in the same subnet as the target);

+## [Modes] (Optional)
+* -A (Default)  - Single Mapping creating mode
+* -H  - Hold mode (WORK IN PROGRESS);
+* -R  - Single mapping removal mode;
+* -RALL  - All mappings removal mode;
+* If no mode argument is provided, mapping creation mode (-A) will be used instead;

 # Examples
 In most of the cases these will be enough: